sks-ss/project-7/README.md

 ## How to view the project
 1. Simply open the notebook file (dlnd_language_translation_acad.ipynb) in the project by clicking it.
-2. If it is showing any error, may be bacause of slow intenet or other issue open the link
+2. If it is showing any error, may be bacause of slow intenet or other issue open the below link

       [https://nbviewer.jupyter.org/github/kumar-sam/project-7/blob/master/dlnd_language_translation_acad.ipynb](https://nbviewer.jupyter.org/github/kumar-sam/project-7/blob/master/dlnd_language_translation_acad.ipynb)